-In 2023, we expect to acquire \$70 million to \$100 million of assets.
-As of September 30, 2023, we have acquired \$32.0 million of assets.
+In 2024, we expect to acquire and complete \$70 million to \$100 million of assets.

-Historically we have been successful in meeting our acquisition targets; however, as there is uncertainty in the Canadian economy, and more competition to acquire existing stores, especially from foreign purchasers, we may not be able to find acquisitions that meet our criteria.
+Historically we have been successful in meeting our acquisition targets; however, as there is uncertainty in the Canadian economy, and more competition to acquire existing stores, we may not be able to find acquisitions that meet our criteria.